bdmossma/hellogit/js/helloangularjs/readme.md

 that can be configured and the default iPhone device can be changed in an upper-left dropdown menu to several different mobile devices including phones and tablets.

-## Exporting an Ionic App Project
+## Exporting an Ionic App Project from Ionic Creator
 You can easily export your Ionic app project from Ionic Creator and download it to your local machine and run it from there.
 Go [here](http://docs.usecreator.com/docs/exporting) for the official guide.

+We recommend exporting as a zip and unzipping it to `/path/to/export` on your local machine.

-## Running an Ionic App in the Browser
+## Creating Ionic App Project on Local Machine (using Ionic Creator export)
-Ionic launches the JavaScript components of your Ionic application on NodeJS under the hood, so please check out our [NodeJS Hello World](https://github.com/bdmossma/hellogit/tree/master/js/hellonodejs) to install it before you get started with this example.
+Do note that it is recommended to build out the GUI your Ionic app using Ionic Creator and after that exporting it if you wish.
+The GUI building part of your app development greatly benefits from using Ionic Creator.

 ### For Windows (7, 10):
-`ionic start MyIonicApp`
+-   `ionic start myionicsapp_v1 /path/to/export    # The last option tells ionic to use the source from the export when creating the new project`

 ### For Linux (Ubuntu 16.04 LTS):
+-   `ionic start myionicsapp_v1 /path/to/export    # The last option tells ionic to use the source from the export when creating the new project`

+## Running an Ionic App on Local Machine
+### In the Browser (recommended):
+-   `cd myionicapp_v1`
-`ionic start MyIonicApp`
+-   `ionic serve`
+### In Simulator
+-   `cd myionicapp_v1`
+-   `ionic run [ios|android]    # This goes down the rabbit hole, so let's stick to using browser above for now; else you'll have to install platform SDKs`

 ## Deploying an Ionic App
 ### Submitting to the Apple App store